Some isolation and stability results for Einstein manifolds: Stability results for compact Einstein and K a hler-Einstein manifolds

 with

 to obtain

-Note that, since $\boc$ can be regarded as a symmetric linear operator from $\Lambda^2$ into itself, we have the validity of the following pointwise equality: let $\eta$ be the largest eigenvalue of $\boc$, then
+Note that, since $\boc$ can be regarded as a symmetric linear operator (due to its symmetries) on symmetric $(0,2)$-tensors, we have the validity of the following pointwise inequality: let $\eta$ be the largest eigenvalue of $\boc$, then

 Arguing as in Theorem \ref{lpWcpt} and using the same notation, we deduce

 where $t=1-\frac{n}{2p}$,

 and we take